Clozapine (By mouth)

 - Tardive dyskinesia (a movement disorder)

-- This medicine can make you dizzy, drowsy, or lightheaded.
+- This medicine can make you dizzy, drowsy, lightheaded, or to have trouble with thinking or controlling body movements, which may lead to falls, fractures or other injuries.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.
 Stand or sit up slowly if you feel lightheaded or dizzy.

 - Drink plenty of liquids to help avoid constipation.